Search by name, year or event

 1547 - Edward Seymour, Earl of Hertford, uncle of Edward VI, is invested as Duke of Somerset and Protector of England.

-1547 - The English army defeats the Scots at Pinkie Cleugh as part of an attempt to force a marriage between Mary, Queen of Scots, and Edward VI.
+1547 - The English army defeats the Scots at Pinkie Cleugh as part of an attempt to force a marriage between Edward VI and Mary Queen of Scots.

 1548 - The French send over 6,000 troops to prevent the English from gaining control of the Scottish Borders.